aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/tutorials/training_llama2_tp_pp.rst

 In LLama 70B GQA module, the K and V attention heads are `8` whereas Q has `64` attentions heads.
 Since the number of attention heads should be divisible by tensor_parallel_degree, we would end up using a tp_degree of 8.
 Hence to fit a 70B model, we would have to use a higher pipeline-parallel degree.
-Using higher pipeline-parallel degree works well when the global batchsize is very high, however, as the data-parallel degree increases at higher cluster size, the batchsize per node decreases.
+Using higher pipeline-parallel degree works well when the global batch size is very high, however, as the data-parallel degree increases at higher cluster size, the batch size per node decreases.
 This would result in higher `pipeline bubble <https://developer.nvidia.com/blog/scaling-language-model-training-to-a-trillion-parameters-using-megatron/>`__ thereby reducing performance.
 To mitigate this issue, one can use the :ref:`GQAQKVColumnParallelLinear <parameters-11>` layer with the
 `kv_size_multiplier` set to 4.
 This would repeat the KV heads and make them 32.
 This would allow doing tensor-parallelism using tp_degree of 32.
 This reduces the activation memory per device and thereby eventually allows using a pipeline